godatadriven/godatadriven-blog/content/technology-and-society.md

 The last speaker, Niek van Leeuwen, country manger Uber The Netherlands, emphasized that Uber is a technology company, not a transportation company.

 Niek van Leeuwen glued the take-aways from the previous presentations together: Become huge, evolve your basic idea into something you never imagined, enable innovation with data and overcome limitations of regulation.
+"Scale gains lead to more differentation which leads to a better service proposition", Niek van Leeuwen remarks in his presentation.

 Just like Tripadvisor, Uber started out with a fundamental idea, which evolved over time.
 The original business idea of making good use of stalled cars has grown into a disruptive approach to urban transportation.
 Although Uber’s innovations are often slowed down because of law and regulations, they find ways to innovate around it.

 ![Niek van Leeuwen - Uber](static/content/zorgofzegen/zorgofzegen-uber.png)